 The Travel phase begins once the player characters leave the other three phases, it is the closest thing to a default phase that Pilgrim’s Passages has.
 During Travel, players will be making decisions about routes to take, random encounters on the road, and role playing/problem solving through encounters of the road.

 Every time a character moves from one hex to another, the character must make a Traveling roll to determine if they must exhaust a Stamina Die.
 The involved characters can use any relevant item dice, but only one Stamina die.
 If they succeed on the roll, the rolled Stamina Die is not exhausted.
-If they fail that Stamina die is exhausted.
-The number of Successes required to succeed is determined by the Grade of the route taken, weather, or any other relevant boons or banes.
+If they fail, that Stamina Die is exhausted.

-After the characters pay their Stamina cost the referee should check for a random encounter.
+After the characters complete their Stamina Roll, the referee should check for a random encounter.
 By default the chance of an encounter is 1:6.

 Every time characters cross an elevation line, or change elevation, on their chosen course they must spend 1 Stamina.